 Strawberry muffins topped with strawberry shortcake crumble

 Each spring, I look forward to the sight and fragrance of beautiful botanical blooms, especially cherry blossoms.
-Feeling inspired, I baked some cherry blossom cookies just in time for Mother’s Day.
+Inspired by the beautiful pink trees, I baked some cherry blossom cookies just in time for Mother’s Day.
 These perfectly pretty, pink cookies are easy to make and fun to decorate.
 You can sprinkle sparkling sugar on them before baking and call it a day or you can make some pink cherry icing and add sugar pearls or sprinkles.
 Either way, they look beautiful and taste delicious!

 Cherry Blossom Cookies